 - Allow the rolls to cool slightly before icing them.
 Serve warm.

-Check out these other great pumpkin recipes for the holidays!
+Check out these other great pumpkin recipes!